falsetto/angular-sprout/README.md

 or remote browser.

 * start `scripts/test.sh` (on windows: `scripts\test.bat`)
-  * a browser will start and connect to the Testacular server (Chrome is default browser, others can be captured by loading the same url as the one in Chrome or by changing the `config/testacular.conf.js` file)
+  * a browser will start and connect to the Testacular server (Chrome is the default browser, others can be captured by loading the same url as the one in Chrome or by changing the `config/testacular.conf.js` file)
 * to run or re-run tests just change any of your source or test javascript files